Top 10 Best Value Universities for Students with Low SAT Scores for 2025

 Graduation Rate

 Return on investment doesn’t become a factor until the degree is complete.
-That’s why graduation rate of universities is key.
-Now this can be affected by numerous factors.
+That’s why the graduation rate of universities is key.
+Now, this can be affected by numerous factors.
 More selective schools that accept only top students will have higher graduation rates than schools with open admittance or lower requirements.
-However, there are schools with high acceptance rates that manage to have high graduation rates, so the ability of the school to help struggling students succeed is a factor.
-We subtract one point from schools with below 50% graduation rate unless the school has open admittance or a high enough transfer-out rate to bring the number above 50%.
-However, transfer out rate does not factor into the overall graduation rate because the students don’t graduate from that university.
+However, there are schools with high acceptance rates that manage to achieve high graduation rates, so the school’s ability to help struggling students succeed is a factor.
+We subtract one point from schools with a graduation rate below 50%, unless the school has open admission or a high enough transfer-out rate to bring the number above 50%.
+However, the transfer-out rate does not factor into the overall graduation rate because the students don’t graduate from that university.

 50%=1 Point